NJSTech/madcoderz-blog/README.md

 ## Laravel Complete Blog Project

-MadComerz Blog is an open source blog platform management system using Laravel.
+MadComerz Blog is an open source blog system powered by laravel 5.8

 ##All Features